antronomo/RunningHalls/README.md

 - run the project

-if you played this game while developing in godot3, you must delete all save files in "user://"
+if you played this game while developing in godot3, you must delete all save files in user data folder